KarthikaAvedhya/EventBookingSystem/README.md

   event_id INT NOT NULL,
   created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
   updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP,
-  status BOOLEAN NOT NULL DEFAULT true
+  status BOOLEAN NOT NULL DEFAULT true,
+  CONSTRAINT fk_event_id FOREIGN KEY (event_id) REFERENCES events(id)
 );

 3. Set Up Redis
 Install Redis
 Install Redis on Windows
 Start Redis
-To start the Redis server, use the following command:
+To start the Redis server, use the following command: redis-server

-bash
-redis-server
 Ensure Redis is running and accepting connections by typing PING in the Redis CLI, and it should return PONG.

 4. Set Up RabbitMQ
-Install RabbitMQ
+Before intalling RabbitMQ, Need to install erlang/OTP (v15.2) Install RabbitMQ
 Install RabbitMQ on Windows
 Start RabbitMQ
 To start RabbitMQ, run the following command:
+In command prompt run the command  -> rabbitmq-plugins enable rabbitmq_management

+rabbitmq-server stop
-rabbitmq-server
+rabbitmq-server start

-Make sure RabbitMQ is running by visiting the RabbitMQ Management UI.
-The default username and password are guest and guest.
+To see in UI : localhost:15672  --> Login page appears The default username and password are guest and guest.

 REDIS_HOST=127.0.0.1
 REDIS_PORT=6379